radiantlogic-v8/documentation-new/documentation/global-identity-viewer-guide/02-configuration.md

 Select one of the virtual views representing an identity source (e.g. based on the samples shown above is dv=ids_adpartnerdomain_directoryaggregation).

-><span style="color:red">**IMPORTANT NOTE – Configure the persistent cache at the level of each individual backend.
-Do not configure the persistent cache at the dv=sourcecatalog or the dv=globalprofiles levels.**
+>[!warning] Configure the persistent cache at the level of each individual backend.
+Do not configure the persistent cache at the dv=sourcecatalog or the dv=globalprofiles levels.

 11. Click Create Persistent Cache.
 12. Click OK.